dvreeze/yaidom/docs/yaidom-tutorial.rst

 There is a lot more to "resolved" Elems and equality comparisons than shown here.
 The API documentation contains more information.
 In any case, when comparing XML for equality, be prepared to do some work while taking charge of the exact comparison.
-There are many reasons why XML that should be considered "equal" still fails the equality test, as the API documentation shows.
+There are many possible reasons why XML that should be considered "equal" still fails the equality test, as the API documentation shows.

 Yaidom DOM wrappers
 -------------------